opendatasoft/ods-systeme-de-design-gouv-fr/README.md

 Get the icons you want to use from `/assets/theme_image/` and copy/paste theme in the Ressources in your domain.

-⚠️ **NOTE**:You must add the icon `arrow-right-s-line.svg` to your domain in order to use the breadcrumb.
+⚠️ **NOTE**: You must add the icon `arrow-right-s-line.svg` to your domain in order to use the breadcrumb.

 ⚠️ **NOTE 2**: You must add the icon `check-line.svg` to your domain in order to use the toggle.